 Middleware products can help to integrate Microsoft Project Server / Project Online, SharePoint, Planisware and others with ERP systems seamlessly and at reasonable cost.

 Resource availability must be checked at a very early stage of a project: when the decision is made to propose a project and to commit delivery dates in a customer proposal.
 This resource-oriented portfolio management during the project selection and proposal stage is extremely important in the services business.
 Commitments to deadlines must rely on available resource capacities and project priorities.

-Microsoft Project Server / Project Online in combination with an add-on can help with resource-based portfolio simulations and decisions in a very transparent and convenient way.
+Planisware and Microsoft Project Server / Project Online (in combination with add-ons) can help with resource-based portfolio simulations and decisions in a very transparent and convenient way.

 More about TPG PortfolioManager.

 Professional service organizations rely heavily on their knowledge, experience and competence as their competitive advantage in the market.
-For this reason, teams are usually structured in some type of knowledge or competence centers.
+For this reason, teams are usually structured in the form of knowledge or competence centers.
 Team leaders have the responsibility to ensure the knowledge, expertise and training of their team members.

 Matrix organizations between project management and teams are very common in this type of organization.
 Project managers will request skills from the competence teams, which in turn will plan their team members across general tasks and projects.
 Team leaders will commit people to project managers for certain time periods.

 Microsoft Project Server / Project Online along with proven add-ons can help with requesting team members and committing them to projects.